gerardroche/sublime-phpunit/README.md

 </phpunit>
 ```

-Or as Sublime Text global preferences.

-`Preferences > Settings`
+Or as Sublime Text global preferences: `Preferences > Settings`

 ```json
 {